connectedbydata/connectedbydata.org/_solutions/organisations.md

     heading: Organisations will build trust by **listening** to the concerns of those who will be affected, **changing** what they do in response, and being **transparent** about how they make these decisions.
   -
     heading: As a result they will **satisfy customers, citizens and clients**; **reduce risk**; and find data **easier to administer**.
-more: how organisations will build trust
+more: how organisations should build trust
 ---